amillerUCF/GameEngine/README.md

-A modular game engine created using Visual Studios and C++.
+A modular game engine created using Visual Studio and C++.